 The adult diamondback moth is small, slender and gray-brown in color.
 The name 'diamondback' is derived from the appearance of three diamonds when the male species folds its wings.
 The female moth lays small eggs on the underside of the leaf.
-Typically the eggs are laid separately but occasionally can be found in groups of two or three.
+Typically the eggs are laid separately but occasionally can be found in small groups of two or three.
 The larvae are about a 1/3 of an inch long, pale yellow-green and covered with fine bristles.
 A v-shape is formed by the spreading prolegs on the last segment of the caterpillar.
-When startled, the larvae will writhe around or drop from the leaf on a silken line.
+When startled, the larvae will writhe around or quickly drop from the leaf on a silken line.
 Diamondback moth populations peak in March and April and again in June and August.
-If conditions are favorable, this moth can have from four to six generations a year.
+If conditions are favorable, this moth can have four to six generations a year.

 Diamondback moth larvae attack all stages of plant growth but their damage is most significant during the seedling stage and at harvest.
-Brussels sprouts can be particularly hard hit by diamondback moth populations.
-Larvae attack the growing points of the developing brussels sprouts.
-The larvae will also chew small holes, mostly on the underside of mature leaves, on mature plants.
+Cauliflower can be particularly hard hit by diamondback moth populations.
+Larvae attack the growing points on young plants, stunting growth and decreasing yield.
+The larvae chew small holes, mostly on the underside of mature leaves, on mature plants.
+The larvae of the diamondback moth bore into cauliflower heads, damaging the head as well as contaminating it.

 Sampling and Treatment Thresholds: Fields should be monitored during; the seedling stage, crop thinning and prior to heading.
 Fields should also be checked if an adjacent field has recently been harvested or been disked, as the larvae will migrate from such fields.
-University of Arizona guidelines suggest, prior to head formation brussels sprouts should be treated when there is 1 larva per 50 plants 11.
-Once the sprouts have formed, the crop can tolerate 1 larva per 100 plants 11.
-All other larvae in the lepidopterous complex should be included in this count.
+University of Arizona guidelines suggest that prior to head formation, cauliflower should be treated when there is 1 larva per 50 plants 14.
+Once the cauliflower head has formed, the crop can tolerate 4 larvae per 25 plants 14.
+Diamondback moth counts should be included in the lepidopterous complex.

 Biological Control: The ichneumonid wasp (Diadegma insularis) will commonly parasitize Plutella cocoons.
 Trichogramma pretiosum is a less common parasite that attacks diamondback moth eggs.
 Lacewing larvae and ladybug larvae (ant lions) can also be used to control small diamondback larvae.

 Care must be used when spraying insecticides as they can harm populations of beneficial insects.
-These beneficial insects, however, usually will not provide complete control of diamondback moth larvae.
+These beneficial insects usually do not provide complete control of diamondback moth populations.

-Chemical Control: Methomyl, spinosad and pyrethroids such as permethrin and cypermethrin are the most frequently used chemistries for the control of diamondback moths.
-Plutella resistance to insecticides has been reported and is a concern in brussels sprouts production.
+Chemical Control: Methomyl, thiodicarb, spinosad and pyrethroids such as permethrin and cypermethrin are the most widely used chemistries for the control of diamondback moth larvae.
+There is a new chemistry available, indoxacarb, that will also help control diamondback moth larvae.
+Plutella resistance to insecticides has been reported and is a concern in cauliflower production.